EthanArmbrust/new-prime-seed-generator/README.md

 `-v` - Verbose manual checker.
 Place this after option `6` to have the manual checker to show the order that checker expects you to pick up the items for the given seed.
 This will likely not be the most logical order when playing, but it is a possible order.
 Can be used in conjunction with the `-f` modifier.
 Ex. `6 -v`, `6 -v -f`

 `-n` - No Space Jump.
 Place this after option `4` to generate a seed that does not require space jump to beat it.
 Space Jump may or may not be obtainable, but it is not required.
 Can also be used with option `6`.
+Use with option `9` to replace space jump with a "Nothing" pickup.

 ### Randomizer Script Compatibility